finos/datahelix/docs/DeveloperGuide.md

     1. [Nullness](#nullness)
     1. [Type Implication](#Type-Implication)

-# Introduction

-This guide outlines how to contribute to the project as well as the key concepts and structure of the DataHelix.

-* For information on how to get started with DataHelix see our [Getting Started guide](GettingStarted.md)

-* For information on the syntax of the DataHelix schema see the [User Guide](UserGuide.md)

 # Development

 ## Bugs and Issues

-Raising well structured and detailed bug reports will be hugely valuable to maturing the DataHelix.
+Raising well structured and detailed bug reports is hugely valuable to maturing the DataHelix.

 Checklist before raising an issue:
 * [ ] Have you [searched for duplicates](https://github.com/finos/datahelix/issues?utf8=%E2%9C%93&q=)?
 A simple search for exception error messages or a summary of the unexpected behaviour should suffice.